qaitive/solflare-api-automation/README.md

-# API Automtion testing for Solflare using Axios
+# API Automation testing for Solflare using Axios

 ## How to use?